Asymptotic links between signal processing, acoustic metamaterials and biology: Representation of natural sounds

 and similarly for $\lambda_n(t)$, before repeatedly averaging the normalised functions over intervals $[t_1,t_2]\subset\mathbb{R}$.
 Curves of the form \eqref{eq:pA} and \eqref{eq:pphi} are then fitted to the resulting histograms (which combine the temporal averages from different filters $n=1,\dots,N$ and different time intervals $[t_1,t_2]$) using non-linear least-squares optimisation.
 A schematic of this parameter extraction architecture is given in Fig.~\ref{fig:architecture}.
 An example of the four datasets and their fitted distributions are shown in Fig.~\ref{fig:trumpet} for a recording of a trumpet.
 Table~\ref{table} shows some other examples of these parameters for various natural sounds.

-The observed properties of natural sounds give us six coefficients $(\gamma_A,\alpha,\beta,\gamma_\phi,\zeta,\eta)\in\mathbb{R}^6$ that portray global properties of a sound.
+The widely observed properties of natural sounds give us a set of six coefficients $(\gamma_A,\alpha,\beta,\gamma_\phi,\zeta,\eta)\in\mathbb{R}^6$ that portray global properties of a sound.
 Further, these coefficients can be extracted from the output of the cochlea-inspired device designed in Section~\ref{sec:metamaterial}.
 Global parameters of this kind have been shown to capture, in a perceptually significant sense, the quality of a sound and play an important role in our ability to recognise sounds efficiently \cite{mcdermott2011sound, woolley2005tuning, lesica2008efficient, nelken1999responses}.
-Adding these parameters to the information already gained from the subwavelength scattering transform studied in Section~\ref{sec:transforms} will improve the extent to which the representation algorithm is able to mimic the perceptual abilities of the human auditory system.
+A question for future exploration is the extent to which adding these parameters to the information already gained from the biomimetic scattering transform studied in Section~\ref{sec:transforms} improves its performance on \emph{e.g.} classification problems.
+What is clear, however, is that including these coefficients increases the extent to which the representation algorithm mimics the perceptual abilities of the human auditory system.